 You can continue quilting lines 1/2” apart for a result like my Fat Quarter Fancy Quilt, or vary the width of the lines any way that you like.

 For this quilt, I put on my guide bar and set it about 1 1/2” away from the needle.
 Then I ran the edge of my guide bar right over the previous stitching line.
 This was like skipping two lines of stitching.
 It saved me so much time and made a really cute design!

 When I was using the edge of my presser foot as a guide (for every other line), I ignored the guide bar.

 Continue quilting in one direction only (top to bottom) until you reach the edge of the quilt.
 Seam lines in the quilt top can help you keep the lines straight.

-This helps to create more professional looking quilt lines and reduce bulk in the harp space of your sewing machine.
+This helps to create more professional-looking quilt lines and reduce bulk in the harp space of your sewing machine.

-Once you are finished quilting, square up the edges, bind it, and you have a beautiful new quilt!
+After you are finished quilting, square up the edges, bind it, and you have a beautiful new quilt!

 Thanks so much for reading my straight line quilting tutorial.
-Check out my Quilted Things Pinterest Board for lots more quilt patterns and ideas.
+Check out my Quilted Things Pinterest Board for more quilt patterns and ideas.